Meridian Audio: History

 Stuart resigned from the company in September 2017.

-Meridian partnered with the South Korean company LG in 2018 for a jointly developed range of audio equipment.
-Meridian provided engineering support for the range of soundbars, speakers, earphones and smartphones and advised on matters such as component choice.
-In 2021, the LG soundbar was launched featuring the Meridian Horizon technology.

 In 2019, British Airways became a Meridian customer; a set of in-flight headphones was developed that reduce resonance, distortion and reflection.

 Boothroyd resigned as director in March 2020.

 In 2020, the company signed up the Chinese company, Human Horizons as a customer to create a 600Watt sound system for their electric vehicle manufacturer HiPhi.
 The system has twelve speakers and a digital EQ controlled by AI.

-Also in 2020, Meridian launched its distribution company, Distributed by Meridian (DbM) to grow sales opportunities in the UK & Eire.
-The company have since signed distribution agreements with Barco Residential, Display Technologies, Complete Acoustic Treatment System, Waterfall Audio and Trinnov.

 In the same year, Meridian became the first audio brand to release the "Works with Sonos" integration for its zone controllers.

-In 2021, Meridian has also designed audio systems to integrate within Rivian's electric vehicles, including the R1T and R1S, and a purpose-designed 14-speaker surround sound system for the Kia EV6, Kia EV9 and the Kia K8.

-In 2022, Meridian has designed audio systems for TOGG’s vehicles, including T10X and T10S.

 Meridian MCD, J

 In 1984, the two founders, operating under the name Boothroyd-Stuart created a CD player under the brand name Meridian.
 They named the device the MCD, J.

 Having acknowledged that they lacked the experience or manufacturing facilities to create a CD player from scratch, Boothroyd-Stuart turned to Philips, who allowed small companies to purchase their CD-101 decks and design their own cases and interfaces.
 The two co-founders suspected that the mechanical parts and electronics of mass-produced CD players negated the overall sound quality.
 Specifically, they assumed that a lot of the sonic faults were not down to the system itself but to imperfections in the digital data extraction, the D/A conversion and the audio output circuitry and that physically stabilizing the disc in the player would eliminate digital signal vibration caused decoding errors.
 Therefore, they discarded the deck's analog audio circuitry and modified the unit's power supply.
 Especially, they sped up the deck's laser-tracking servo's focus reaction time in order to track warped discs better.
 They also installed a new audio board with enlarged grounding and shielding capabilities, aluminum electrolytic output coupling capacitors and a 3-pole analog filter section.